The story in voice of the protagonists of the epic game Bills vs Chiefs

 Davis: “[Allen] he will always make a play with the ball in his hand, we have a lot of confidence and faith in him.
 He’s the best quarterback in the NFL and I stand by him and I know when it’s time to make plays, I know he’s going to be there to make them.”

 McDermott: “Tremendous [drive].
-We knew that we were going to have to be very resistant here with the environment as it is and what a good team they are.”
+We knew we were going to have to be very resilient here with the environment being what it is and what a good team they are.”

 Mitch Morse: “I wish they could have been on that fourth down, I think it was the first fourth down conversion with a minute and change.
 It was just a lot of love.
 The guys said they loved each other.
 ‘Come on, let’s do it for each other.'” .